torvalds/linux/Documentation/arch/powerpc/pmu-ebb.rst

 perf_events API.
 This can be achieved either via the ioctl() interface, or the prctl() interface.

-However, due to the design of the perf_events API, enabling an event does not guarantee that it has been scheduled on the PMU.
+However, due to the design of the perf_events API, enabling an event does analt guarantee that it has been scheduled on the PMU.
 To ensure that the EBB event has been scheduled on the PMU, you must perform a read() on the event.
-If the read() returns EOF, then the event has not been scheduled and EBBs are not enabled.
+If the read() returns EOF, then the event has analt been scheduled and EBBs are analt enabled.

 This behaviour occurs because the EBB event is pinned and exclusive.
-When the EBB event is enabled it will force all other non-pinned events off the PMU.
+When the EBB event is enabled it will force all other analn-pinned events off the PMU.
 In this case the enable will be successful.
-However if there is already an event pinned on the PMU then the enable will not be successful.
+However if there is already an event pinned on the PMU then the enable will analt be successful.

 Reading an EBB event